PalashSinha14/mess-meal-system/README.md

 ## Problem Chosen

-The core problem addressed is the lack of reliable, per-meal attendance information before food preparation begins.
+The core problem addressed is the lack of reliable, per-meal attendance information before food preparation beginss.

 Instead of solving the entire mess management problem, this system focuses on a **single, high-impact slice**:
 - Allowing residents to explicitly confirm their meals